NuevoFoundation/workshops/content/english/python-basics/Loops/_index.md

 ---
 title: "Loops"
 draft: false
-weight: 1
+weight: 5
 ---

 ## Loops in Python

 If you want to repeat a task multiple times, Python has a way to do that easily using loops.
-There are two types of basic loops in python:  for loops and while loops.
+There are two types of basic loops in python:  `for` loops and `while` loops.

 ### For loops